nklayman/vue-cli-plugin-electron-builder/docs/guide/recipes.md

 Breakpoints will not be detected in your Vue app during the initial launch of Electron.
 Reload the window to stop on these breakpoints.
 :::

 ## Multi Platform Build

-> To build your app for many/other platforms
+> To build your app for platforms other than your dev system

-By default electron-builder builds for current platform and current arch.
-However you can use the electron-builder CLI to define other platforms you might want to build (more info [here](https://www.electron.build/multi-platform-build)).
+By default, electron-builder builds for current platform and architecture.
+However, you can use the electron-builder CLI to create builds for other platforms ([more info here](https://www.electron.build/multi-platform-build)).

 All arguments passed to the `electron:build` command will be forwarded to the electron-builder.
-Available arguments are [here](https://www.electron.build/cli)
+Available arguments are [here](https://www.electron.build/cli).
+To set the platforms to build for, add them as a CLI arg to the `electron:build` command, optionally followed by the installers you want to build for that platform.

-#### Example using npm
+#### Example

+To build a .deb installer for Linux and a NSIS installer for Windows:

+Using npm:

-`npm electron:build -- --mac --win` <sub><sup>(Do NOT remove the double dashes)</sup></sub>
+`npm electron:build -- --linux deb --win nsis` (Do not remove the extra double dashes)

-#### Example using yarn
+Using yarn:

-`yarn electron:build --mac --win`
+`yarn electron:build --linux deb --win nsis`